LeonidBusel/currency-converter/README.md

 # Open Api

 For convert currency used api from https://free.currencyconverterapi.com/.
-Limit is 100 requests per 1 hour.__ apiKey set in /src/utils/requests.js
+Limit is 100 requests per 1 hour.<br />
+apiKey set in /src/utils/requests.js

 ```